openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Once the table is loaded, the system will try to automatically identify the :guilabel:`Id`, :guilabel:`Longitude` and :guilabel:`Latitude` columns.
 When this is not possible, the fields will remain empty and you will have to manually match them.

-.. note:: The columns don't have to be named with any specific structure; the only requirement is that your dataset has to be composed of ID, Longitude, and Latitude columns.
+.. note:: The columns don't have to be named with any specific structure; the only requirement is that your dataset has to be composed of columns for ID, Longitude and Latitude.

 GEE asset
 #########

 Use this method to load a custom feature collection available as an asset in GEE.

 Select :guilabel:`GEE asset name` in the dropdown method list.
-Two widgets will appear by default: an Asset selector (1), a dropdown list containing the columns of the selected asset (2), and unique column fields, which is optional (3).
+Two widgets will appear by default: an asset selector (1), a dropdown list containing the columns of the selected asset (2), and unique column fields, which are optional (3).

 .. thumbnail:: ../_images/feature/aoi_selector/method_asset.png
    :title: Map shapes
    :align: center
    :width: 600

-The File selector widget will search for all of the :code:`Table` assets (i.e. Feature collection) stored in your GEE account.
-You can also copy and paste a custom third-party asset into the text field; however, be sure that you have access permission – otherwise, the module won't be able to use that source and an error will be displayed.
+The file selector widget will search for all :code:`Table` assets (i.e. Feature collection) stored in your GEE account.
+You can also copy and paste a custom third-party asset into the text field; however, be sure that you have access permission – otherwise, the module won't be able to use that source and an error message will be displayed.

-Once you have selected a valid asset, the module will query all of the available columns in your provided asset and display them in the column dropdown widget.
-By default, all of the features in the dataset will be selected :guilabel:`Use all features`, however, if you are interested in using a specific geometry, select a column to filter your dataset, and a new dropdown list will load all of the unique values for that specific column – select one.
+Once you have selected a valid asset, the module will query all available columns in your provided asset and display them in the column dropdown widget.
+By default, all features in the dataset will be selected (:guilabel:`Use all features`); however, if you are interested in using a specific geometry, select a column to filter your dataset, and a new dropdown list will load all of the unique values for that specific column – select one.

 .. note:: This method will only be available when you are using a module that requires a connection to your GEE account.
 You can check this by navigating through the app's dashboard and noticing the :icon:`fa-solid fa-google` icon at the right side of the shapes.

 .. note:: All of the modules do not have all of the mentioned methods.
 Their availability will depend on the module context (i.e. some apps require polygons, while others require points).

 Finally, select the :guilabel:`Select AOI` button.
-If all of the inputs are correct, you will see a success message and your AOI will be displayed in green on the map.
+If all inputs are correct, you will see a success message and your AOI will be displayed in green on the map.
 Otherwise, an indicative error message will be displayed.